dotnet/runtime/docs/design/datacontracts/data_descriptor.md

-Rationale: If a `BinaryBlobDataDescriptor` is created via C macros, we want to embed the `offsetof` and `sizeof` of the components of the blob into the blob itself without having to account for any padding that the C compiler may introduce to enfore alignment.
+Rationale: If a `BinaryBlobDataDescriptor` is created via C macros, we want to embed the `offsetof` and `sizeof` of the components of the blob into the blob itself without having to account for any padding that the C compiler may introduce to enforce alignment.
 Additionally the `Directory` tries to follow a common C alignment rule (we don't want padding introduced in the directory itself):
 N-byte members are aligned to start on N-byte boundaries.